Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 This is why FParsec also offers a few high level chaining operators:

-- `.>>` — chains two sequential parsers and retains the result of the one on the left.
+- `.>>` — chains two sequential parsers and retains the result of the one on the left
-- `>>.` — chains two sequential parsers and retains the result of the one on the right.
+- `>>.` — chains two sequential parsers and retains the result of the one on the right
-- `.>>.` — chains two sequential parsers and combines both of their results in a tuple.
+- `.>>.` — chains two sequential parsers and combines both of their results in a tuple

 For example, here's how we can compose a parser that will consume `"5,9"` and turn it into an F# tuple consisting of characters `'5'` and `'9'`, discarding the comma in the middle: